 A. Intent and Purpose - Recognizing the special nature of the Highway 280 Corridor and the impact of the appearance of this corridor and its importance to the local economy, the intent of this Article is to establish minimum standards and regulations for all building development, including access management, building design and orientation, site development, signage and landscaping, that will help insure that development is aesthetically pleasing and economically viable.
 To this end, the regulations set forth in this Article, or set forth elsewhere in this Ordinance, when referred to in this Article, are regulations of the U.S. Highway 280 Overlay District.
-These regulations shall apply to all lands within the U.S. Highway 280 Corridor as identified on the herein attached map entitled "U.S. Highway 280 Overlay District Boundary Map," which is also incorporated into and depicted on the Zone Map of the City of Birmingham.
+These regulations shall apply to all lands within the U.S. Highway 280 Overlay District Boundary Map," which is also incorporated into and depicted on the Zone Map of the City of Birmingham.